 One way we can proactively engage is by tracking our competitors.
 If someone is complaining about a competitor, we can ensure our own customer experience strategy is more competitive by eliminating tactics that are causing our competitor’s customers distress.

 Ensure customers feel like the individuals they are.
-As mentioned in our last blog, Nike are industry role models when it comes to offering a personalised service.
+Nike are industry role models when it comes to offering a personalised service.
 Whatever service we offer as a brand, there are ways to personalise the customer experience.

 We have so much data on our customers that can use to tailor our products and services specifically to them.
 Ian Truscott, growth director at agency MRM Meteorite explains that ‘the consumer understands the data we’re collecting on them, and they are starting to expect a relationship with you that’s based on that data.”